aclaf/flagrant/docs/explanation/argument-files.md

 ## Overview

 Argument files (also known as response files or @-files) allow users to specify command-line arguments in external files rather than directly on the command line.
-This feature addresses several practical concerns including command-line length limitations on various platforms, reusability of common argument sets, and improved maintainability for complex invocations.
+This feature addresses multiple practical concerns including command-line length limitations on different platforms, reusability of common argument sets, and improved maintainability for complex invocations.
 The argument file mechanism expands file contents inline during argument processing, treating the file's contents as if they had been typed directly on the command line at that position.

 This specification defines the format, syntax, processing semantics, and integration points for argument file support in Flagrant's parser.
 The design prioritizes simplicity and predictability while maintaining compatibility with established conventions from tools like javac, Clikt, and picocli.
 Argument file processing occurs as a preprocessing phase before normal parsing begins, keeping the concerns cleanly separated.